-If you are targeting a particular market, you might consider hosting a local blogger event rather than simply paying for sponsored posts.
+If you are targeting a particular market, you might consider hosting blogger event rather than simply paying for sponsored posts.
 Blogger events create excitement around your product or experience, foster long-term relationships and personal connections with the bloggers, and give you or your client the opportunity to share your product or experience with these bloggers in a more personal way.

 Here are five tips for hosting a standout blogger event: